grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "What the fuck is going on Percy?"
 Chips asked.

 "There's a leak."
 These were words no submariner ever wanted to hear.
 But Chips had fixed leaks before.
-It would be the answer to Chips's next question that Captain Percy was loath to give her.
+It would be the answer to Chips's next question that Percy was loath to give her.

 "I was wondering when one of you assholes would make their way down here and tell me that the fuck's with all the fucked motions of the boat.
 Where are we leaking?"